rguerraty/rguerraty.github.io/_pages/about.md

 ---

-I am a Chilean physicist specializing in cosmology.
+I am a Chilean physicist working in cosmology.

 I received my BSc in Applied Physics from Universidad de Santiago, where, as an undergraduate, I began doing research in mathematical physics and supersymmetric quantum mechanics under the supervision of Professor <a href="https://fisica.postgrado.usach.cl/en/mikhail-plyushchay" style="color: #6f99b0; text-decoration: none;">Mikhail Plyushchay</a>.